 According to Wired, who cites Landesman, setting up such a spamming campaign can be as easy as collecting email addresses and phone numbers from around the web, and use AppleScript to write a few lines of codes and automate the mass iMessage spamming.

-In this post, we’ll share a few tips about how you can protect yourself from iMessage spam.
+In this post, we’ll share a few tips about how you can protect yourself and stop iMessage spam.

 Block the sender

 The first thing you want to do when receiving unsolicited messages is to block the sender.
-The ability to block someone is a recently new feature as it was introduced along with iOS 7 in 2013.
+The ability to block someone is a feature that was introduced along with iOS 7 in 2013.
 We previously went over how to block someone from contacting you.
 Whether it is a phone call, message, or FaceTime call, iOS gives you the option to make sure this person can never contact you again.

 Step 1: In the Messages app, select the spammy message conversation.

-Step 2: Tap “Contact” in the upper right corner of the screen.
+Step 2: Tap “Details” in the upper right corner of the screen.

 Step 3: Tap the “i” icon in the upper right corner of the screen.